Upstream-Tech/SACSMA-SNOW17/README.txt

-This repository is for compiling legacy SAC-SMA fortran code with a Python linker (f2py3).
+This repository is for compiling legacy SAC-SMA fortran code into a Python interface (f2py3).
 There are three parts to the full build: sacsma, snow17, and duamel (unit hydrograph) - these can be compiled using teh following instructions.
 The 'sacsma_utilities' function shows how to use these builds.
 The 'test_sacsma' function allows you to run the builds using NCAR CAMELS data.

 1) Compile the Snow17 module.
 >> cd /Users/grey/workspace/SACSMA-SNOW17/sacsma_source/snow19